Sabha Parva

-Sabha Parva, also called the "Book of the Assembly Hall", is the second of eighteen books of Mahabharata.
+The Sabha Parva ("Book of the Assembly Hall") is the second of the eighteen parvas (books) of the Indian epic Mahabharata.
 Sabha Parva traditionally has 10 parts and 81 chapters.
 The critical edition of Sabha Parva has 9 parts and 72 chapters.

 Sabha Parva starts with the description of the palace and assembly hall (sabha) built by Maya, at Indraprastha.
 Chapter 5 of the book outlines over a hundred principles of governance and administration necessary for a kingdom and its citizens to be prosperous, virtuous and happy.
 The middle parts describe life at the court, Yudhishthira's Rajasuya Yajna that leads to the expansion of the Pandava brothers' empire.
-The last two parts describe the one vice and addiction of the virtuous king Yudhishthira - gambling.
+The last two parts describe the one vice and addiction of the virtuous king Yudhishthira – gambling.
 Shakuni, encouraged by Duryodhana, mocks Yudhishthira and tempts him into a game of dice.
 Yudhishthira bets everything and loses the game, leading to the eventual exile of the Pandavas.

-The book also details the principle of evil and crime against humanity, of why individuals who themselves have not been harmed must act regardless when society at large suffers systematic crime and injustice - this theory is outlined in the story of Magadha, Chapters 20 through 24, where the trio of Krishna, Arjuna and Bhima slay Jarasandha.
+The book also details the principle of evil and crime against humanity, of why individuals who themselves have not been harmed must act regardless when society at large suffers systematic crime and injustice – this theory is outlined in the story of Magadha, Chapters 20 through 24, where the trio of Krishna, Arjuna and Bhima slay Jarasandha.

 Structure and chapters

-Sabha Parva has 10 sub-parvas (parts, little books), and a total of 81 chapters (sections).
-The following are the sub-parvas:
+The Sabha Parva has 10 upa-parvas (parts, little books), and a total of 81 adhyayas (chapters).